f2calv/multi-arch-container-dotnet/README.md

 ## Introduction

-I've been developing a service orientated smart home system which consists of a number of separate containerised workloads all running on an edge Kubernetes cluster (via [Microk8s](https://github.com/canonical/microk8s)), the "cluster" itself is a sole Raspberry Pi 4 (ARMv8).
+I've been developing a service orientated smart home system which consists of a number of containerised workloads running on an edge Kubernetes cluster (via [Microk8s](https://github.com/canonical/microk8s)), the "cluster" itself is a sole Raspberry Pi 4b (ARMv8).

-As well as running multiple workloads on the Pi 4 in addition I sometimes run single workloads on another Raspberry Pi 2b (ARMv7) - a very old Pi but very power efficient.
-And finally I need to run general tests of the workloads on my local Windows development machine prior to deployment to "Production".
+As well as running multiple workloads on the Pi 4b I also run workloads on another Raspberry Pi 2b (ARMv7) which is must older (but very power efficient).
+And finally I also need to run general tests of the workloads on my local Windows development machine prior to deployment to my "Production cluster", and at a later date I may want to run these workloads on [Azure Kubernetes Service](https://azure.microsoft.com/en-us/products/kubernetes-service/).

-Although I could acheive my goal of deploying the same application to multiple architectures using seperate Dockerfiles (i.e. Dockerfile.amd64, Dockerfile.arm64, etc...) in my view that is messy and makes the CI/CD overly complex.
+Although I could achieve my goal of deploying the same application to multiple architectures using separate Dockerfiles (i.e. Dockerfile.amd64, Dockerfile.arm64, etc...) in my view that is messy and makes the CI/CD more complex.
+I think the single Dockerfile is the elegant approach keeping all build instructions in one place.

-This repository contains my learnings and provides a fully working example of building a .NET application container image that is capable of targetting multiple platform architectures - all from a single Dockerfile.
+This repository provides a fully working example of building a .NET application container image that is capable of targeting multiple platform architectures - all from a single Dockerfile.

 If you find this repository of use then please massage my ego by giving this repository a :star: ... :wink: